Versioning Godot projects with Diversion - a step-by-step guide

 var velocity = Vector2(randf_range(50.0, 150.0), 0.0)

-And, in the web app, you can click on the modified file in the Workspace tab, and select the split view at the top to compare the modified version to the previous one:
+Moreover, if you want to go further and actually inspect the changes, you can always click on the modified file in the Workspace tab, and select the split view at the top to compare the modified version to the previous one:

-Ok so - now, let’s commit our changes in the branch, so that everyone in the team can use this branch to try out our modification and give some feedback.
+Alright!
+Now, let’s commit our changes in our current test/enemies-slower branch, so that everyone in the team can use this branch to try out our changes and give some feedback.

-Plus, if you want, you can always compare two branches by selecting them in the dropdown at the top, and then selecting the commits to compare:
+Once that’s done, you can compare our two branches by selecting them in the dropdown at the top, and then selecting the commits to compare:

 Finally, suppose the team decides to keep this change and wants to integrate it in the production version of the game.
-Then, to re-merge this new commit in the main branch, we just need to switch back to this branch (with dv checkout main), and use the dv merge command with our test branch name:
+Then, to re-merge this new commit in the main branch, we just need to open our branch dropdown again, click on the little options icon on the right of the main branch item, and click on Merge test/enemies-slower → main.

 Conclusion